aav7fl/website-legacy/_posts/2016-03-15-easy-inline-usb-power-switch.md

   width: 800
 published: true
 tag: "small project"
-meta: "How I added a rocker in-line power switch into my 10 foot USB 2.0 Type b cable.
+description: "How I added a rocker in-line power switch into my 10 foot USB 2.0 Type b cable.
 I referenced the USB 2.0 specifications to understand which wires to cut."
 ---

 I had a USB microphone that was plugged into my computer; it was on at all times.
 If I was watching a movie, the blue glow from beneath the microphone mesh would illuminate my desk.